tsstace/literati/README.md

 # :books: *Literati* :notebook:
-Welcome to the coziest corner of the world wide web:  __*Literati*__  This full stack web application allows users to:  brainstorm about the books they would like to read with a robust search feature, pose questions and engage in discussions with other users about a title, create a virtual bookshelf to track their interests and progress, as well as a quiz to recommend targeted titles based on interests and personality traits.
-It could even be utilized to facilitate an online book club!
+Welcome to the coziest corner of the world wide web:  __*Literati*__.
+This full stack web application allows users to

+It includes all of the following functionality:
+* brainstorm about the books they would like to read with a robust search feature
+* pose questions and engage in discussions with other users about a title
+* create a virtual bookshelf to track their interests and progress
+* a quiz to recommend targeted titles based on interests and personality traits
+* facilitate an online book club
+* share their reading list on social media

 # Technologies utilized:
 - Node.js